The Times They Are a-Changin’

 Pravin Rao, Chief Operating Officer, Infosys

 The era of services, marked by differentiating experiences, is already upon us and the pace of change is not letting the smartest among us sleep.
-Recently, the young founder of AirBnB, the start-up that shook up the hospitality industry, announced that this US$30 billion company will soon transform itself to become a platform that will also sell offbeat excursions, and different kinds of experiences.
+Recently, the young founder of AirBnB, the start-up that shook up the hospitality industry, announced that this company worth US$30 billion will soon transform itself to become a platform that will also sell offbeat excursions, and different kinds of experiences.
 A magazine quoted him saying: “If we don’t grow past what we originally invented, what led to your success leads to your death.”
 This example, in many ways, captures the spirit of our times.
 Incessant innovation is becoming indispensable to succeed, spurred on by rapid technological advancements and deep-rooted connectedness – both among individuals and different industries.
 The reference in the title to the anthem of change is not only a tribute to the Nobel prize-winning musician Bob Dylan, but also a shout-out to our times.

 As an experienced global technology services company, we have a vantage point from where to keenly understand these massive changes and make them work for organizations.
 In this issue of Infosys Insights titled